ramasubramanyamvarahabhatla/mycode/README.md

 Welcome to my collection of front-end development code samples!
 Below you'll find a variety of projects I've worked on using HTML, CSS, and vanilla JavaScript.

 To begin with I will be developing various components which are responsive, accesible and modular.
+I love coding widgets ,you can find some interesting one's under widget folder.

 1. widgets -
 a. auto-complete with chips ,